 If you are interested in being added to the NCBWG email list, contact Mary Frazer (email@example.com)

 Questions about bat houses or if you found a sick or injured bat, click here.

-Bats and COVID-19: Currently, activities requiring direct contact with bats are temporarily suspended.
+Bats and COVID-19: Currently, activities requiring direct contact with bats are restricted.
 See our Resources page for more information on bats, coronoviruses, and restrictions on activities.